While pondering on the emotional highs and lows of architectural design, I couldn’t help but agree that designs can sometimes be depressing.

 You become excited and can’t wait to present this idea to your client.
-The possibilities and benefits you envisioned ab-initio begins to look attainable.
+The possibilities and benefits you envisioned ab-initio begin to look attainable.

 You present this perfect idea/design to your client only to be told, NO.

-Then rejection and depression sets in.
+Then rejection and depression set in.
 Sometimes, you may doubt your capacity to deliver.

 Fearing that if this should continue you may be decommissioned.
 Alternatively, the client may lose faith in you and suspend or reassign the project.